Graylog2/documentation/pages/getting_started/create_dashboard.rst

 Once you have a few widgets in your dashboard, go into unlock / edit mode to quickly edit any widget, rearrange them on your dashboard, or delete.
 Make sure to click Lock to save!

+You can find out why dasboards matter at :ref:`our Dashboard documentation <dashboards>`.